 I know what you are going to say.

-If you get no feels from this, then you have a crippling phobia of being a normal fucking human being
+If this doesn’t tug at your heart-strings then you have a phobia of being a normal God damn human

 Maybe one day I’ll tearfully walk out of a CEX store with a bag full of DVD’s that cost more than 50p each and straight into the arms of the Speakman’s, but somehow I doubt it.